qazbnm456/awesome-security-trivia/MySQL-madness-with-exponent.md

 When an exponent literal appears in the query string, a weird syntax seems to be acceptable to MySQL engine.

-This trivia was discovered in Hack.lu CTF 2015 web challenge `Grading Board`, and its source code and official writeup can be found at [jhector/grading-board](https://github.com/jhector/grading-board).
+> This trivia was discovered in Hack.lu CTF 2015 web challenge `Grading Board`, and its source code and official writeup can be found at [jhector/grading-board](https://github.com/jhector/grading-board).

-This challenge is still accessible at https://school.fluxfingers.net:1506/.
+> This challenge is still accessible at https://school.fluxfingers.net:1506/.

-## Impact

 This challenge should have prevented `union` keyword in subquery that users can control according to the author.